qctipconf/qctipconf.github.io/index.md

 ## About QCTiP 2026

-Quantum hardware is living an exceptionally exciting phase and ongoing theoretical advancements are bringing practical applications of this hardware closer to realization.
+We are witnessing impressive progress in quantum hardware development and ongoing theoretical advancements are bringing practical applications of this hardware closer to reality.
 Quantum Computing Theory in Practice (QCTiP) aims to bring together academic community and industry representatives to foster discussions on how to unlock the full potential of quantum computers.

 - **Venue:** Mathematical Institute, University of Oxford